-Net financing costs comprise interest payable on borrowings calculated using the effective interest method, fees and charges attached to financing facilities.
-Borrowing costs are expensed as incurred and included in net financing costs.
+Financing costs comprise interest payable on borrowings calculated using the effective interest method, fees and charges attached to financing facilities.
+Borrowing costs are expensed as incurred and included in financing costs.

-The interest expense component of finance lease payments is recognised in the income statement using the effective interest method.
+The interest expense components of finance lease payments are recognised in the income statement using the effective interest method.